SC Dept. of Ag. receives 162 applications for hemp farming - South Carolina Radio Network

 “Quite a challenge that we have here, so we will begin that process at looking at all of those as objectively as we possibly can,” he said.

 Last year, farmers were notified in December if they were accepted for the program.
 Weathers said they moved the deadline up more than two months to give accepted farmers time to prepare.

-“Try to get them on a more accelerated schedule for next year’s planting so that they can make their plans a little more effectively than we were able to do in the first year,” he said.
-“We’re two-and-a-half months ahead of last year’s schedule.
-So we hope that by the second week of September we have that information out to our farmers.”

-Weathers said the department is using this program to experiment with locations, applications and procedures.
-Resources are available to farmers who are attempting to grow the crop.
+Resources are also available to farmers who are attempting to grow the crop.

 “We’re out there watching our farmers grow it this year and just trying to be all the resources that we can bring to them, knowing this is such a new enterprise for South Carolina agriculture,” he said.

-Weathers said the Senate version of the Farm Bill currently being discussed in Washington includes relaxing federal regulations treating hemp as a controlled substance.
+Weathers said the Senate version of the farm bill currently being discussed in Washington includes relaxing federal regulations treating hemp as a controlled substance.

 “We think that opens up more potential for hemp in South Carolina so we are watching that while we are learning if hemp is a feasible crop to be grown in South Carolina as a profit.”